 You guessed it — it’s buyer psychology.

-Pricing is a concept that transcends profit margins.
-It’s also a marketing tactic that can help your business boost sales volume.
-When you think about pricing, you need to focus on more than what will cover your company’s operating expenses and pay the bills.
-You need to choose numbers that will compel your audiences to buy.
-This post will teach you how.
+Pricing goes beyond profit margins.
+It’s also a marketing lever that can boost sales volume and shorten time-to-purchase.
+When you think about pricing, you need to focus on more than covering operating expenses.
+You need price points and messaging that make people feel confident hitting “buy.”
+This post shows you how to do that—ethically and effectively.

 Emphasize Value & ROI Above Cost

-Bidsketch, a company that sells proposal templates to agencies and freelancers, exemplifies this idea.
-The company empowers its subscribers to create professional looking proposals in minutes — a process that would otherwise take solopreneurs hours (sometimes days).
+Bidsketch, a company that sells proposal templates to agencies and freelancers, illustrates this idea.
+The product helps subscribers create polished proposals in minutes—a task that might otherwise take solopreneurs hours (sometimes days).

 Business owners are well-aware that time is more valuable than money.

-Now come the tough question — how much does this cost?
-The homepage clearly explains the benefits and value of using Bidsketch, but how much of a commitment is necessary to get started?
+Now comes the tough question—how much does this cost?
+The homepage explains the benefits and value clearly, but what level of commitment is required to get started?

 $29 per month.

-A smart business owner will immediately jump to do a quick cost-benefit analysis:
+A smart business owner immediately runs a quick cost-benefit analysis:

-Let’s say that Bidsketch took an entirely different approach to marketing and didn’t communicate a clear value proposition on its home page — a $29 monthly spend would look much bigger.
+If Bidsketch took a different approach and hid the value on its homepage, a $29 monthly price would feel much bigger.

-All of a sudden, cost becomes a major consideration.
+All of a sudden, cost becomes the headline.

 “It’s Miller Time”

-But according to new research which advocates the benefits of “selling time” over money, it may be a perfect choice.
+But research on “selling time” over money suggests it can be the perfect choice.

 So says Jennifer Aaker, the General Atlantic Professor of Marketing at Stanford Graduate School of Business.

-Why would selling experience (or time spent) with a product work so much better in some instances than discussing the products favorable price?
+Why does focusing on experience (or time spent) with a product often beat highlighting a favorable price?

-In their first experiment addressing this, Aaker and her co-author Cassie Mogilner set up, of all things, a lemonade stand using two 6-year olds (so it would appear legitimate).
+In their first experiment, Aaker and co-author Cassie Mogilner set up a lemonade stand using two 6-year-olds (to make it feel authentic).

 The 3 separate signs to advertise the lemonade were as follows: